nic-dgl104-winter-2024/rrj-ravindersingh/README.md

 After doing the research, I explored various websites and thoroughly read the documentation for LitJson.
 I realized there wasn't a built-in function to ignore null values during deserialization.
 After some research, I discovered a manual method to ignore null values while deserializing the data.
 #### CONTINUE CONTRIBUTE TO PATTERN-LIBRARY
 I started the work by creating a basic example using a student class with name, age, and grade attributes.
 Then, I made sure that only one instance of this class existed using the singleton pattern.
 This allowed me to easily manage and update student data throughout the program without any duplication.

+#### Refelection
+During my exploration of LitJson, I encountered a challenge when I realized there was no built-in function to ignore null values during deserialization.
+However, I found a manual method to address this issue through further research.

+In part 2 of the project, I added more features.
+First, I created another object and updated the data.
+Then, I made another instance and checked if they were the same.
+Finally, I checked if the instance existed or not.